fahbench/fahbench/README.md

     a license agreement through a web browser.
 The file has to be of the form `AMD-APP-SDK-*.tar.bz2`

  1. Run `vagrant up`.

-The rest should be automatically provisioned!
+ 1. Enter the virtual machine with `vagrant ssh`

+ 1. Run `install-openmm.sh`, then `install-fahbench.sh`.
+Build artifacts
+    will be copied to the `dist/` directory in this repository.